dockercompose-man/readycade_configs/README.md

 Users must authenticate with Readycade servers to use this Application.

 ## Installation
 Select between Normal and Interger Scaled Configurations and press Download.
-Let EZ_Install.exe do all the work!
+Let Readycade_EZ_Installer.exe do all the work!